 These pearls grow in, you’ll never guess, salt water.
 The process starts when an irritant, a grain of sand or a parasite, finds its way into a mollusc’s shell.
 The animal protects itself by coating the irritant in a layer of nacre.
 During two to five years, the layer builds up until it is a small nacre ball: a pearl!
 You can only re-use salt water oysters two or three times.
 The Japanese name for salt water pearl is Akoya, meaning ‘my child’.

 Fresh water pearls, on the other hand, grow in fresh water.
-They are best known for their whimsical shape, wide variety of sizes and colours and the warmth of their lustre.
+People best know them for their whimsical shape, wide variety of sizes and colours and the warmth of their lustre.
 As they offer a wider diversity of shapes, colours and sizes than other pearls, freshwater pearls are often used in high-end jewellert design.
 The nacre of high-quality freshwater pearls does not typically have the metallic, glossy finish found in salt water pearls, and they are evaluated on separate quality scales.
 Fresh water pearls are way more ‘productive’: one single fresh water pearl can produce up to fifty pearls at a time.

 Up until the year 1893, all Pearls were wild or natural and therefore, incredibly rare.
 In this year they however also discovered how to induce molluscs to start producing the gemstone pearls.
 This new variety, farmed pearls, increased the availability and started the creation of more affordable jewellery.